-In a separate pan, heat the ghee with a tspn of oil and when it is hot add the mustard sees and cumin seeds.
-Add 2 or 3 dried chillies, and a few curry leaves.
-Pour this onto the buttermilk or yoghurt mixture, simmer for another 3 – 5 minutes, and it is ready.
+In a tadka pan or separate small pan, heat the remainder of the ghee and when it is hot, add the mustard seeds.
+Allow them to pop and add the cumin seeds.
+As they begin to darken add the dried chillies, and curry leaves.
+Pour this onto the buttermilk or yoghurt mixture, simmer for another minute, and it is ready.

-Eat as a side dish with other curries, and ladle over rice or eat with chapattis.
+Eat as a side dish with other curries, ladle over rice or eat with chapatis.

 This recipe is one of the vegetarian recipes from our first blog which was in existence from 1995 – 2006.
 It is cross posted on our sister site, A Life (Time) of Cooking, as part of the Retro Recipes series which documents our vegetarian recipes from that first blog.